-Arrow Kenya, a registered non-profit making organization, opened Arrow Web Hospital in February of 2005 as a clinic located in a 2-room house.
+Arrow AFRICA FOUNDATION, a registered non-profit making organisation, opened Arrow Web Hospital in February of 2005 as a clinic located in a 2-room house.
 We began with 3 staff members - a nurse, a laboratory technician and receptionist.
 We operated in this 2-room house until November of 2006.
 By this time, the community demand for our services was very high.
 We had registered more than 5,000 patients.

 Our seven-member Board of Managers called a meeting to discuss next steps and decided to hold a community fundraiser to raise the money required to rent a bigger building and accommodate more patients.
 This event was successful and we were able to rent a bigger building, an 11-room house, as well as purchase emergency equipment/instruments.
 With a bigger building, patients began coming to the hospital in greater numbers.
 Once we were settled in the new building, we were able to begin operating as a full hospital with both in and outpatient services.
 The Kenyan Medical and Dentist Board recommended Arrow Web Hospital and provided us with our current operating license.
 We now operate out of a 20-roomed house and now have over 14 paid staff and with 15 inpatient beds.

 The Kayole-Soweto Villages in the Embakasi division around Nairobi have an estimated population of more than 800,000.
 The majority of people living here earn less than a dollar a day.